moby/moby/docs/sources/reference/builder.md

 whole context must be transferred to the daemon.
 The Docker CLI reports "Sending build context to Docker daemon" when the context is sent to the daemon.

+> **Warning**
+> Avoid using your root directory, `/`, as the root of the source repository.
+The
+> `docker build` command will use whatever directory contains the Dockerfile as the build
+> context(including all of its subdirectories).
+The build context will be sent to the
+> Docker daemon before building the image, which means if you use `/` as the source
+> repository, the entire contents of your hard drive will get sent to the daemon.
+You
+> probably don't want that.

+In most cases, it's best to put each Dockerfile in an empty directory, and then add only the files needed for building that Dockerfile to that directory.
+To further speed up the build, you can exclude files and directories by adding a `.dockerignore` file to the same directory.

 You can specify a repository and tag at which to save the new image if the build succeeds: